-THE ANCHOR MUST BE POSITIONED SO IT DOES NOT REST AGAINST THE HULL SIDES AND BE PROPERLY SECURED AT ALL TIMES WHEN IT IS STORED IN THE ANCHOR LOCKER.
+THE ANCHOR MUST BE POSITIONED SO IT DOES NOT REST AGAINST THE HULL SIDES AND BE PROPERLY SECURED AT ALL TIMES WHEN IT IS STORED IN THE ANCHOR/ROPE LOCKER.
 A LOOSE ANCHOR IN THE ANCHOR LOCKER WILL BOUNCE AND CAN DAMAGE THE BOAT.
 DAMAGE RESULTING FROM THE ANCHOR BOUNCING IN THE ANCHOR LOCKER IS NOT COVERED BY THE PURSUIT WARRANTY.

-The anchor locker is drained by a drain in the bottom of the locker.
-It is very important to check the drain frequently to make sure it is clean and free flowing.
-9.2 Hull Half Platform & Ladder (Optional) Your 1950 Pursuit can be equipped with an optional half swim platform and boarding ladder.
-The swim platform should only be installed by the Pursuit factory at the time of construction or by an authorized Pursuit dealer.
-Improper swim platform installation can damage the boat's transom.
+10.2 Hull